vdtrieu/Project-arduino-/README.md

 }

 ```
-* Send data to server
+* Send data to server:we create a server online and have it's Ip address, we also design a web (backend: ASP.NET, SQL, front-end: CSS), this is a function in arduino to send data to server
 ```C++
 void Send2Server(String server, String location, String temperature) {
  lcd.setCursor(0, 1);